-Define an import relationship in the Dependency Specification dialog box.
-For a detailed description of this dialog box, see "The Dependency and Its Kinds Specification dialog boxes" on page 678.
+Define an import relationship in the Dependency Specification window.
+For a detailed description of this dialog, see "The Dependency and Its Kinds Specification windows" on page 680.

 To draw the Element Import link, select the Element Import path to draw in the Class diagram toolbar, from the Abstraction group.